 Associate Professor, History

 I teach American history here at LBCC and was trained in graduate school as an urban historian (someone who focuses on the historical growth and development of cities).
 In my classes, instead of focusing just on “great men” (presidents, generals, business executives, etc.), we spend much of our time looking at workers, women, immigrants, people of color, soldiers in the trenches, and non-conformists.
-In learning about the key roles of these Americans, we not only gain a broader and deeper knowledge of the American past, but also an appreciation of the power of regular people to change the course of history.
+In learning about these Americans, we gain a broader and deeper knowledge of the American past.